-Please note: According to strict CIC regulations, a student with a valid secondary Study Permit for high school studies in Canada, cannot attend post-secondary institutions (colleges or universities) without applying for a change of conditions
+Please note: According to strict CIC regulations, a student with a valid secondary Study Permit for high school studies in Canada, cannot attend post-secondary institutions (colleges or universities) without applying for a change

 Study Permits can be extended by sending an application electronically online to CIC or by mailing an application with supporting documents to CIC Vegreville, Alberta.

 Visit the link https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/extend-study-permit.html for information on how to apply for your Study Permit extension online.

 Please Note: If your address changes at any time make sure that you visit the Citizenship & Immigration Canada website: http://www.cic.gc.ca and inform them of a

 Visit the link http://www.cic.gc.ca/english/information/applications/extend-student.asp for information on how to apply for your study permit extension by paper application.
 You will have to mail this application to the CIC office in Vegreville, Alberta.
 Please keep a copy of your application and send the documents to CIC via

 registered mail.
 Keep the tracking number or post office receipt from the envelope as proof that your documents were mailed.
 Using the tracking number, you can also confirm that they were received.